awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 ------

-## Deploy and Test the App<a name="serverless_example_deploy_and_test"></a>
+## Deploy and test the app<a name="serverless_example_deploy_and_test"></a>

 Before you can deploy your first AWS CDK app containing a lambda function, you must bootstrap your AWS environment\.
 This creates a staging bucket that the AWS CDK uses to deploy stacks containing assets\.
-For details, see the **bootstrap** section of the [AWS CDK Tools](tools.md) \(if you've already bootstrapped, you'll get a warning and nothing will change\)\.
+For details, see the **bootstrap** section of the [AWS CDK tools](tools.md) \(if you've already bootstrapped, you'll get a warning and nothing will change\)\.

 ```
 cdk bootstrap